 - You’ll be able to present your holiday let to as many targeted guests as possible

-- Marketing across more than just one channel spreads your risk (avoiding issues with low traffic at certain times of the year, unexpected increasing in advertising fees or changes to processes, etc.)
+- Marketing across more than just one channel spreads your risk (avoiding issues with low traffic at certain times of the year, unexpected increases in advertising fees or changes to processes, etc.)

-- Advertising in the right places avoids one possible alternative of advertising everywhere, which could quickly drown you in admin (reading and responding to irrelevant enquiries, keeping availability and property informaiton up-to-date).
+- Advertising in the right places avoids one possible alternative of advertising everywhere, which could quickly drown you in admin (reading and responding to irrelevant inquiries, keeping availability and property information up-to-date).

 Exposure isn’t everything

-Some marketing channels may claim to have hundreds of thousands of visitors per month, or huge spends on advertising (internet, TV, newspapers), but even if these claims are true, it may not matter.
+Some marketing channels may claim to have hundreds of thousands of visitors per month, or huge spends on advertising (internet, TV, newspapers), but even if these claims are true, they may not matter.